 CHRISTINE BLASEY, PH.D.

+PROFESSOR

-PROFESSOR PALO ALTO UNIVERSITY
+PALO ALTO UNIVERSITY

 Dr. Blasey earned a Ph.D. in Counseling Psychology from the University of Southern California and completed her dissertation in the laboratory of Dr. Gayla Margolin, working on the Family Studies Project.
 Her dissertation was the development of a new measure to assess coping among young children.
 Since that time, she has worked for 20 years as Research Psychologist and Biostatistician both in academia (Stanford University Department of Psychiatry) and in the biotech industry (Director of Biostatistics, Corcept Therapeutics).
 At Stanford, she was formally mentored and supervised by Dr. Helena Kraemer.
 In industry, she gained experience conducting statistical analyses within a regulatory environment, collaborating with statisticians from the FDA, and presenting annually at their Statistics in Industry conference.
 Dr. Blasey has served as a statistical reviewer for several journals in psychiatry and psychology.
-In 2009, Dr. Blasey earned an MS in Epidemiology with specialization in Biostatistics, research methods, and psychometrics courses at Pepperdine University and Stanford, and currently teaches the Statistics and Psychometrics sequence at PAU.
+In 2009, Dr. Blasey earned an MS in Epidemiology with specialization in Biostatistics from the Stanford School of Medicine, Department of Health Research and Policy.
+She has previously taught statistics, research methods, and psychometrics courses at Pepperdine University and Stanford, and currently teaches the Statistics and Psychometrics sequence at PAU.